 This prospectus is part of a registration statement on Form S-1 that we filed with the SEC using a "shelf" registration process.
 Under this shelf registration process, we and the Selling Securityholders may, from time to time, issue, offer and sell, as applicable, any combination of the securities described in this prospectus in one or more offerings.
-We and the Selling Stockholders may use the shelf registration statement to offer and sell up to an aggregate of 61,447,890 shares of Class A common stock (including 7,687,098 shares of Class A common stock issuable upon the exercise of stock options), 22,906,223 of which are issued and outstanding, 5,000,000 of which are issuable upon exercise of the Private Placement Warrants, 9,166,667 of which are issuable upon exercise of the Public Warrants and 12,500,000 of which are PIPE Shares.
+We and the Selling Stockholders may use the shelf registration statement to offer and sell up to an aggregate of 56,345,774 shares of Class A common stock (including 7,554,213 shares of Class A common stock issuable upon the exercise of stock options), 34,624,894 of which are issued and outstanding, 5,000,000 of which are issuable upon exercise of the Private Placement Warrants and 9,166,667 of which are issuable upon exercise of the Public Warrants.
 More specific terms of any securities that the Selling Securityholders offer and sell may be provided in a prospectus supplement that describes, among other things, the specific amounts and prices of the Class A common stock and/or warrants being offered and the terms of the offering.